nicnosis/iu-courses/fa20/dms/dms-syllabus.md

 Don't:

  * Smoke or vape on camera
+ * Have 'pet show-and-tell'.
+Your pets are cute but very distracting.
  * Multitask _(e.g. watching Netflix in another window)_
+ * Have conversations with people who are there in the room with you.
  * Fall asleep or sit there with your eyes closed
  * Sit there idle like a useless turd
  * Do anything that's distracting to me or your classmates

-Failure to meet these expectations can result in:
+Failure to meet these professionalism expectations can result in:

  * Being removed from the Zoom call
  * A deduction in participation/professionalism grades